jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 <div class="message">

-I already resigned from my current job so please don't be alarmed about this "open application letter" thing.
+January 2018.
+The project I am currently involved in is almost finished, and I'm going to resign when it is finished already... so please don't be alarmed about this "open application letter" thing.
 I promise that, when I get hired at your company, I will not be entertaining job offers from other companies while I'm still employed at your company. :smile:
 <br /><br />
 My purpose for this open application letter is to make it easy for me to apply for jobs, and to make it easy for recruiters to determine if my current skillset matches with what their team currently needs.